About the Department of General and Abdominal Surgery, Hernia Surgery, Endocrine Surgery, Thoracic Surgery at Martha-Maria Hospital Munich

 - Surgical treatment of tracheal diseases (for example, tumors, stenosis)

-- Lung volume reduction surgery as a palliative surgical care for patients with progressive pulmonary emphysema
+- Lung volume reduction surgery as a palliative surgical care for patients with advanced pulmonary emphysema

 - Other surgical options